fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 The Daimyo (SE) doesn't like it when you break into his home.
 But if you kill him you can steal his boat!

-The essential clue you need is that there's an island almost direct N from here.
+The essential clue you need is that there's an **island** almost direct N from here.
 This points you towards the Lost Isles.

-Other bits of local color include a pointer towards the nearby dungeon, a lair of fire giants in the Ash Mountains where they mine gold.
+Other bits of local color include a pointer towards the nearby **dungeon**, a lair of fire giants in the Ash Mountains where they mine gold.
 You're probably not hurting for gold, but it might be worth checking out.
 Meanwhile, a Kobito will tell you ($$) that "the mines" are rich in gold.
-But if you ask about a mine, they tell you that the Kobito have one in the hills of Akmihr.
+But if you ask about a **mine**, they tell you that the Kobito have one in the hills of Akmihr.
 (A nice pointer, if you don't already know about it.)

-While you're in Croyo, you should definitely look for the key.
+While you're in **Croyo**, you should definitely look for the key.
 (Hint: you should not look for the key.)

-There's a Mages Guild in Oasis, which is also a town in Akmihr.
+There's a **Mages Guild** in **Oasis**, which is also a town in Akmihr.
 This is not quite true; there is a Mages Guild in Akmihr, but it's in Desert Flower, not Oasis.
 I can't complain too much, though, because the people in Oasis will tell you it's in Desert Flower, and at least you're on the right continent at that point?
 God, this game has really lowered my standards for NPCs giving out "accurate" information.

 ### Croyo